workarea-commerce/workarea/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
   Include the relevant issue number if applicable.

-* Before submitting, please read the [Contributing Code](https://developer.workarea.com/articles/contributing-code.html) guide to know more about coding conventions and benchmarks.
+* Before submitting, please read the [Contribute Code](https://developer.workarea.com/articles/contribute-code.html) guide to know more about coding conventions and benchmarks.

 #### Did you fix whitespace, format code, or make a purely cosmetic patch?